tendermint/tendermint/spec/consensus/light-client.md

 This can be used in several settings:
   - someone tells the lite client that application data that is relevant for it can be read in the block of height *k*.
   - the lite clients wants the latest state.
 It asks a full nude for the current height, and uses the response for *k*.
+  - in case of inter-blockchain communication protocol (IBC) the light client runs on a chain and someone feeds it signed headers as input and it computes whether it can trust it.

 ## Details